 Entrance Counseling (Required)If you haven't previously received a loan, you must complete entrance counseling before JWU can make the first disbursement of your loan.
 This helps you to understand your responsibilities regarding your loan.

 Master Promissory Note (Required) To take out a Direct Loan for the first time, you must complete a Master Promissory Note (MPN), a binding legal document that lists the conditions under which you're borrowing and the terms under which you agree to repay your loan.

 To complete an MPN online, you will be required to use your Department of Education-issued personal identification number (PIN).
 If need be, you may request a PIN from the official PIN site.
 We explain the MPN in more detail and take you through the process of filing electronically.
-In most cases, you will only have to fill out one MPN, no matter how many Stafford loans you receive.
+In most cases, you will only have to fill out one MPN, no matter how many Direct loans you receive.
 Once your MPN is accepted, you'll receive a disclosure statement with specific information about any loan that JWU plans to disburse under your MPN, including the loan amount, fees, and the expected disbursement dates and amounts.

 Processing Fees There is a 1.072% processing fee, which is deducted from your loan amount before loan funds are sent from the federal government to JWU.